-The Foodbank of Southeastern Virginia operates the following programs with the hope of ending hunger and economic disparity – over 14.2 million meals (almost 17.1 million pounds of food) were distributed through the following programs:
+The Foodbank of Southeastern Virginia operates the following programs with the hope of ending hunger and economic disparity – over 15.5 million meals (over 18.6 million pounds of food) were distributed through the following programs:

 Warehouse Distribution Program